 Functional Medicine For Heart Disease

-Functional Medicine can address heart disease with holistic lifestyle changes such as diet, exercise, stress, and sleep.
+Functional medicine can address heart disease with holistic lifestyle changes such as diet, exercise, stress, and sleep.
+Many forms of heart disease can be prevented or treated with healthy lifestyle choices.

 What is heart disease?